EitherRock/EitherRock/README.md

 ## Hi there 👋
-I'm Nathan, a backend developer specializing in Python and FastAPI.
+I'm Nathan, a backend developer specializing in Python and Docker.

 ### 🌟 About Me
 - 🏗 Building **scalable APIs** and backend systems